An easy soup to make which is very unusual and tasty. The soup turns out similar to Broccoli and Stilton soup but with a thicker texture.

 Finely chop the chives and parsley.

 We have been asked a couple of times if soft cheese can be bought at supermarkets.
-The picture on the left shows the Tesco version; Sainsbury's, Morissons and Aldi also stock it.
+The picture below shows the Tesco version; Sainsbury's, Morissons and Aldi also stock it.